gabrielsoltz/metahub/README.md

 ## MetaTags Filtering

 **MetaHub** supports **MetaTags filters** in the form of `KEY=VALUE` where KEY is the Tag name and Value is the Tag Value.
 You can use as many filters as you want and separate them using spaces.
-If you specify more than one filter, you will resources that match all the filters.
+If you specify more than one filter, you will get all resources that match **at least one** filter.

 You need to enable MetaTags to be able to filter by them with the option `--meta-tags`.